Covid-19

 One

-of the greatest challenges all the government hospitals are facing at the
+of the greatest challenges all government hospitals are facing at the

-be safe occupancy rate in any hospital.
-Hospital is expected to keep certain
+be a safe occupancy rate in any hospital.
+The hospital is expected to keep a certain

-percent of its in-surge capacity to be vacant in order to meet sudden
+percentage of its in-surge capacity to be vacant to meet sudden

 It is

-quite unfortunate that in India hospitals usually have hundred percent
+quite unfortunate that in India hospitals usually have a hundred percent

-occupancy and this sudden outbreak of Covid-19 has led to situation of
+occupancy and this sudden outbreak of Covid-19 has led to a situation of

 over-crowding.
-Now the hospitals in India has to bear the brunt of this
+Now the hospitals in India have to bear the brunt of this

 additional pressure as they are expected to work efficiently at the occupancy